walterfreeman/phys307/syllabus.md

 The complete Syracuse University code of academic integrity can be found at http://supolicies.syr.edu/ethics/acad integrity.htm.

+---

 #### Religious observances:

-(The following is common to all SU classes)
+*(The following is common to all SU classes)*

-SU's religious observances notification and policy, found at http://hendricks.syr.edu/spiritual-life/index.html, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
+SU's religious observances notification and policy, found at <http://hendricks.syr.edu/spiritual-life/index.html>, recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
 Under the policy, students are provided an opportunity to make up any examination, study, or work requirements that may be missed due to a religious